Degrassi: The Next Generation season 7: Recurring cast

+Other recurring cast members include Nathan Stephenson as Griffin Pierce-Taylor, Marc Minardi as Lucas Valieri, Steve Belford as Jesse Stefanovic, Linlyn Lue as Ms. Laura Kwan and Michael Kinney as Coach Darryl Armstrong.

+The fourteenth episode "Bust a Move, Part Two", which features a guest appearance from Shirley Douglas as Smithdale University's Professor Dunwoody.
+Episode twenty features a guest appearance from Free the Children founder Craig Kielburger as himself.
+English pop singer Natasha Bedingfield appears in the season finale performing her songs "Unwritten" and "Pocketful of Sunshine" at the prom.

 Crew

 The season was produced by Epitome Pictures in association with CTV.
 Funding was provided by The Canadian Film or Video Production Tax Credit and the Ontario Film and Television Tax Credit, the Canadian Television Fund and BCE-CTV Benefits, The Shaw Television Broadcast Fund, the Independent Production Fund, Mountain Cable Program, and RBC Royal Bank.

 Linda Schuyler, co-creator of the Degrassi franchise and CEO of Epitome Pictures, was an executive producer of season seven, as were Stephen Stohn (Epitome Pictures' president) and Brendon Yorke.
 David Lowe served as producer, and Stefan Brogren as co-creative producer.
 In several episodes James Hurst was credited as executive creative consultant.
 Vera Santamaria was executive story editor, with Duana Taha serving as story editor.
 The editor was Stephen Withrow, Stephen Stanley the production designer, and the cinematographers were Gavin Smith and John Berrie.

 The writers for season seven are Emily Andras, Nicole Demerse, Brian Hartigan, Matt Huether, James Hurst, Aaron Martin, Kate Miles Melville, Vera Santamaria, Sara Snow, Duana Taha, and Brendon Yorke.

 Directors of the episodes include Phil Earnshaw, Sturla Gunnarsson, Eleanore Lindo, Graeme Lynch, Bruce McDonald, Stefan Scaini, Gilbert Shilton, and Pat Williams.